sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ```

 #### Concurrent Axis
 We also provide a ConcurrentAxis to fetch nodes concurrently.
-In order to execute an XPath-query as for instance `//regions/africa//location` it would look like that:
+To execute an XPath-query as `//regions/africa//location`:

 ```java
 final var axis = new NestedAxis(